 1. Order Confirmation Emails

-Purpose: Confirm a purchase immediately after checkout
+Purpose: Confirm a purchase right after checkout.

-Triggers: Completed purchase, successful payment processing
+Triggers: Completed purchase, successful payment processing.

 Key elements:

-• Order number and confirmation
+- Order number and confirmation.

-• Itemized list of purchased products
+- Itemized list of purchased products.

-• Total amount charged
+- Total amount charged.

-• Billing and shipping addresses
+- Billing and shipping addresses.

-• Expected delivery date
+- Expected delivery date.

-• Customer service contact information
+- Customer service contact info.

 Example (Amazon):